Copper

 While your body needs low levels of copper, drinking water that has too much copper can make you sick ⁴.
 Short-term effects of drinking copper-contaminated water include stomach cramps, nausea, vomiting, and diarrhea ²,⁴.
 Long-term exposure to high levels is even more dangerous, potentially leading to liver and kidney damage ².
 Infants, children, and people with specific genetic conditions like Wilson's disease are especially vulnerable to health issues from too much copper ²,⁵.

-How Climate Change Makes It Worse
+How Climate Change Exacerbates Exposure Risk

 Natural disasters, specifically wildfires, can directly impact the amount of heavy metals in our water.
 Wildfires change the landscape, and post-fire runoff can contaminate surface and well water ⁶.
 For example, following the catastrophic Hermits Peak/Calf Canyon Fire in 2022, studies found elevated levels of heavy metals, including copper, in Mora County's groundwater ⁶.